wjc-van-es/cnsia/doc/ch06_containerizing_sb_&_docker.md

 NAME                       INSTALLED                     FIXED-IN            TYPE          VULNERABILITY        SEVERITY snakeyaml                  1.33                          2.0                 java-archive  GHSA-mjmj-j48q-9wg2  High
 ```
-This is due because of Spring Boot 3.1.1 still supporting this library version.
-We will upgrade to the new version
+This is due because of Spring Boot 3.1.1 (and 3.1.6) are still supporting this library version.
+We will upgrade to the
-of Spring Boot as soon as it is released.
+new version of Spring Boot as soon as it is released.
+3.2.0 is already available (on 06-12-2023), but incompatible with
+the latest Spring Cloud.

 The highest level for `postgres:15.3` is high on:
 ```bash